tommy-holmes/AudioVisualUI/README.md

 # AudioVisualUI

-A SwiftUI implementation for AVKit.
+A SwiftUI wrapper for AVKit.
 Supports iOS 13+.